OhadR/authentication-flows/authentication-flows/README.md

 ----------
 need to declare on dataSource bean, that is the connection to the DB.
 The connection properties are in client.properties.
-The client is responsible for creating a schema named 'auth-flows' in the DB.
+The client is responsible for creating a schema named 'auth-flows' in the DB (The schema name can be different, of course, but it should be changed in client.properties respectively).
 In this schema, there are tables, created using the following scripts:

 <pre>
 CREATE SCHEMA `auth-flows`